 I am interested in marine spatial ecology, population dynamics, and fisheries management.
 My PhD work focuses on exploring ecological outcomes of different gear-based fisheries management strategies for small-scale coral reef fisheries in Indonesia.

 Before coming to URI, I completed my MS and BS degrees at California Polytechnic State University, San Luis Obispo.
 For my masters thesis, I evaluated the effectiveness of periodically-harvested fisheries closures in Fiji.
 Also, during my undergraduate studies, I was a research technician for the California Collaborative Fisheries Research Program.

 I am from southern California and when I'm not coding models I enjoy diving, surfing, fishing, and traveling.

 I grew up in Java, Indonesia, and before moving to Rhode Island I lived in Bali where I would divide my time between work and triathlon training.
-Scuba diving and cycling are my favorite outdoor activities.

 I am interested in addressing data and communication gaps in tropical fisheries management.
 My thesis work analyzes the impact of different fishery management systems on reef ecology and coastal livelihoods in Eastern Indonesia.

 Before coming to URI, I worked as a public radio journalist in Southeast Alaska before moving to Indonesia where I reported on environmental issues for Scientific American, Al Jazeera, Mongabay, and other outlets.
-I graduated from Reed College in 2009 with a degree in Biology.
+I graduated from Reed College in 2009 with a BS degree in Biology.

-I was born in Jakarta and grew up in Beijing, Bangalore and other cities in South and East Asia.
+I was born in Jakarta and grew up in Beijing, Bangalore, and other cities in South and East Asia.
 I enjoy hiking and learning new languages.